stoplightio/docs/articles/editor/import-files.md

 ## What

-If you already have existing OpenAPI (Swagger) or Markdown files, you can import them into Stoplight.
+If you already have existing JSON, YAML, or Markdown file, you can import them into Stoplight.

 ## How